-But believe it or not, some of the most radical unwritten heroes of musical invention and composition were women.
-Two of the first composers to produce electronic sound, were Daphne Oram and Delia Derbyshire, sound engineers who worked in the BBC Radiophonic Workshop.
-Oram produced tunes with electronic oscillators and tape loops, decades before synthesizers were invented.
-Derbyshire was responsible for creating the siren-like sounds we hear in the Dr. Who theme.
+But believe it or not, some of the most radical unwritten heroes of musical innovation were women.
+Two of the first composers to produce electronic sound were Daphne Oram and Delia Derbyshire, sound engineers who worked in the BBC Radiophonic Workshop.
+Oram produced tunes with electronic oscillators and tape loops decades before synthesizers were invented, and Derbyshire was responsible for creating the siren-like sounds we hear in the Dr. Who theme.

 Another groundbreaking composer in music history who came later was Laurie Spiegel.
 In the ‘80s, Spiegel invented the electronic musical composition software, Music Mouse, which was one of the first programs used to produce music on the computer.
 Similarly, pioneering queer feminist folk rock singers like Laura Nyro and Joan Armatrading from the ‘60s, paved the way for the likes of Joni Mitchell, Stevie Nicks, and Kate Bush.
-But they were unfortunately written out of music history.
+But many of these women unfortunately slipped through the cracks of time.

-And one particular band whose story we rarely hear, was a trailblazing rock band with all women.
-Before the Runaways, before the Go-Gos and the Bangles, there was a band called Fanny.
-Fanny emerged in the 1960s alongside Creedence Clearwater Revival, and they were David Bowie’s favorite band.
-Bowie reached out to the group by writing them a fan letter and inviting them to one of his parties in Liverpool, and in a 1999 interview with Rolling Stone, Bowie called Fanny “one of the finest fucking rock bands of their time.”
-He goes on to say, “They were extraordinary: they wrote everything, they played like motherfuckers, they were just colossal and wonderful, and nobody’s ever mentioned them.
+And one particular band whose story we don’t hear enough, was the trailblazing all-women rock band Fanny.
+They shredded their way to the forefront long before the Runaways, the Go-Gos, and the Bangles.
+They emerged in the 1960s alongside Creedence Clearwater Revival, and they were David Bowie’s favorite band.
+Bowie even reached out to the group by writing them a fan letter and inviting them to one of his parties in Liverpool, and in a 1999 interview with Rolling Stone, Bowie called Fanny “one of the finest fucking rock bands of their time.”
+He went on to say, “They were extraordinary: they wrote everything, they played like motherfuckers, they were just colossal and wonderful, and nobody’s ever mentioned them.
 They’re as important as anybody else who’s ever been, ever; it just wasn’t their time.”
 Notice that he said rock band, not “girl band,” rock band.

-Fanny was founded in 1969 by Jean and June Millington, two sisters from the Philippines who had started playing music together after moving to California.
-June played lead guitar and Jean played bass, and the band went through various lineup changes over the years, recruiting the musicianship skills of Brie Brandt, Alice de Buhr, Patti Quatro, Nicky Barclay, and Cam Davis.
+Fanny was founded in 1969 by Jean and June Millington, two sisters from the Philippines who started playing music together after moving to California.
+June played lead guitar and Jean played bass.
+The band went through various lineup changes over the years, recruiting Brie Brandt, Alice de Buhr, Patti Quatro, Nicky Barclay, and Cam Davis as band members.

-Fanny may have been the first all-female and all-queer rock act to release an album on a major label, but even in the major label department they were far from the first rock act with all women.
+Fanny may have been the first all-female queer rock act to release an album on a major label, but even in the major label department they were far from the first rock act with all women (i.e. Goldie and the Gingerbreads).
 There is so much unwritten and undiscovered history of women in music.
 In the lost notes segment on the podcast, “Switched on Pop,” the feminist music critic, Jessica Hopper, mines the history of Fanny.

 “They’re just not really remembered outside of feminist-minded music histories,” Hopper says, before going on to say, “and when they are written into a lineage, they’re talked about as sort of pre-dating the Runaways.
 Kim Fowley came to one of their shows and said, ‘I’m gonna do what you’re doing, but I’m going to make money off of it.’
 And then a year later there was the Runaways.”

-But they were not hindered in the slightest by this pressure from their label to pander to corporate “girl group” standards.
+But they were not hindered in the slightest by the pressure to pander to corporate “girl group” standards.
 They remained authentic to their rock roots all the way to the bitter end.
 “No matter how much [people] sneered, we kept getting better, and that mattered,” June Millington told Guitar Girl Mag in 2018.

 “We had to create our own frame, and then step into it,” Millington told the Guardian in 2018.
 They were a consciously united band.
 Even when some of the members like Nickey Barclay and the Millington sisters clashed and didn’t always get along, they insisted that “our music got along, and what you all saw – the smiles, the laughter, the grinning asides – was a part of it, and therefore was the real thing.”